Brandon-Haney/Tesla-Wall-Connector-Dashboard/docs/UNRAID_DEPLOYMENT.md

 # Unraid Deployment Guide

-This guide walks you through deploying the Tesla Wall Connector Dashboard on an Unraid server with automatic updates enabled.
+This guide walks you through deploying the Tesla Wall Connector Dashboard on an Unraid server.

 ## Prerequisites